erikt/Pico-Xcode-template/README.md

 ## Introduction
 As a Apple ecosphere developer in general and macOS developer specifically, I wanted to be able to develop C/C++ code for the Raspberry Pi Pico using my favorite IDE, Xcode.
 The official toolchain and other options—Visual Studio Code et al—were not macOS native and therefore not appealing to me.

 The Xcode template structure is not a public Apple API and has many limitations of what can be done with it.
-The templates are controlled by a XML serialized property list (`TemplateInfo.plist`).
+The templates are controlled by a XML serialized property list (`TemplateInfo.plist`) and the

 ## Goals
 The main goal of this work is to make the experience of developing C/C++ code for the Raspberry Pi Pico less painful on macOS.